24 Apr Word of Wisdom #5: Procedures – the WD40 of a Classroom

 - Transitioning to a new activity

-- Rearranging desks to support a different type of instruction
+- Rearranging desks to support different types of instruction

-Although written with an elementary focus, ideas found on the websites below can be useful for secondary as well.
+Although written with an elementary focus, ideas some here are useful ideas for secondary as well.

 The next step is to make class procedures visible to your students.
 Consider that TELLING IS NOT TEACHING.
 (Imagine I told you how to drive a car.
 Doesn’t quite get it, does it?)
-Look back at your list of possible procedures.
+Look back at the two-column list of possible procedures at the end of the last blog.
 Make sure students understand the steps involved in each of these.
 Consider which of your students might benefit from…

-- …having students make a flow chart for each step in a process (note that there are multiple studies indicating graphic organizers are especially helpful for students with learning disabilities – e.g., Dexter & Hughes, 2011)
+- …having students make a flow chart for each step in a process (note that there are multiple studies indicating graphic organizers are especially helpful for students with learning disabilities – e.g., Dexter & Hughes, 2011; see https://www.studenthandouts.com/graphic-organizers/cycles/four-box-flow-chart-organizer-worksheet.html and https://www.teachervision.com/graphic-organizer/flowchart for possible examples)

 - …displaying a list of steps in a set of directions